Long-distance travel

 Travel to Vienna International Airport by Railjet

 ÖBB Railjet trains travel to Vienna International Airport via Vienna Meidling and Vienna Central Station twice an hour.
 The inclusion of Bregenz, Innsbruck, Salzburg, Linz and St. Pölten means ÖBB provides direct connections to Vienna International Airport from a total of five western Austrian state capitals.
-Travel time from Linz to Vienna International Airport is as little as 1 hour 41 minutes.
-You can also get to Vienna International Airport from Salzburg in 2 hours 49 minutes. ÖBB Railjet trains connect to Vienna International Airport every hour from Attnang-Puchheim, Vöcklabruck, Wels, St. Valentin, Amstetten and Tullnerfeld.
+Travel time from Linz to Vienna International Airport is as little as 1 hour 40 minutes.
+You can also get to Vienna International Airport from Salzburg in 2 hours 50 minutes.
+Neumarkt/Wallersee, Vöcklabruck, Attnang-Puchheim, Wels, St. Valentin, Amstetten and Tullnerfeld are connected by ÖBB Railjets every hour.
 In some cases it is necessary to change trains at Vienna Central Station.
-Two ÖBB Railjet services arrive at Vienna International Airport every hour.
+With the AIRail offer, the train routes Salzburg - Vienna Airport and Linz - Vienna Airport can be booked together with the connecting flight with Austrian Airlines.

 Vienna - Salzburg - Innsbruck - Bregenz

-ÖBB Railjet services connect the Austrian capital of Vienna every hour with Wörgl, Landeck-Zams, Innsbruck and Vorarlberg via Salzburg.
+ÖBB Railjet services connect the Austrian capital of Vienna every hour with Wörgl, Innsbruck, Landeck-Zams and Vorarlberg via Salzburg.
 Services travel to Kufstein, Jenbach, Ötztal, Imst-Pitztal, St. Anton am Arlberg and Langen am Arlberg every 2 hours.
-Travel time from Vienna to Innsbruck by ÖBB Railjet starts at 4 hours 14 minutes, and from Vienna to Bregenz at 6 hours 47 minutes.
+Travel time from Vienna to Innsbruck by ÖBB Railjet starts at 4 hours 16 minutes, and from Vienna to Bregenz at 6 hours 49 minutes.

 Anyone preferring to sleep through the journey between Eastern and Western Austria so as to be able to make full use of their day of arrival can take the ÖBB Nightjet, which runs every night between Vienna and Bregenz.
 This service also allows you to take your car or your motorbike with you on the train for journeys between Vienna and Feldkirch.